How To Improve Your Local Business’s SEO Ranking

 The June Core Update & Local Business SEOBecause part of the June Core Update of 2019—and many algorithm updates in the past—was simply to increase the value of results for the end user.
 Google always wants to give clients the best results, so they don’t take their business elsewhere—just like London’s small business owners!

 There are many ways to drive traffic to your site and we explore the difference between SEO vs SEM in another post, SEO being organic search results, and SEM being ads.
 But if you want to rank in Google, you need to plan a Search Engine Optimization strategy that will actually work.
 So how does a small company keep up with the demands of local business SEO?

-In short, the answer is to have a great website.
+In short, the answer is to .
 But that’s not always that simple.
 Now, more than ever, SmartWebPros is encouraging clients with older websites to ensure they are updated for several reasons:

 1. Users Will Bounce If You Don’t Have A Modern Website Design

 Because users these days are expecting to see modern graphic design elements and web design techniques, they may leave a website that looks old, even if it functions well.
 A modern-looking website instills trust in the user.
 It is often also easier for them to navigate because modern design tends to be more intuitive.

 Design trends change as quickly as your user does.
 If you use old navigation techniques, users won’t know where to look for the information they need.
 They might find your menu tedious, or they might have trouble getting to your contact page.
 If that’s the case, you’ll miss out on a lot of leads.